 Demonstrations are free for members and they may bring along a guest for a fee of £5.
-Workshops and Trips at worked out at cost, to members and guests can attend trips if requests are made to The Programme Manager via the Society's email.
+Workshops and Trips are worked out at cost, to members and guests can attend trips if requests are made to The Programme Manager via the Society's email.

 Demonstration Programme 2025